ftonato/atila.fassina.eu/essays/relative-units.md

 ### `em` vs `ch`

-Now that we decided to base ourselves on text-based units, we need to choose which one gets the job done in a more consistent and reliable way.
+Now that we decided to use text-based units, we need to choose which one gets the job done in a more consistent and reliable way.
 In order to choose, it's required first to comprehend how each of them are defined.

 ### The width of the `m`

 "Why the `m`?" may probably be the first question.
 When creating a new typeface, designers use (or _used_) a squared block (_kerning_) which served as reference to assure each character was proportionally designed in comparison to the other ones.
 The `m` is the only character in our entire alphabet that would touch the left and right boundaries of this box.
 So, `1em` is actually the maximal width of a character, regardless of which font-family it belongs to.

-### Zero for relativity
+### Absolute zero

 The `0` does not touch any of the _kerning_ boundaries.
 As a matter of fact, the number zero tends to be the average width of all characters (alphanumeric) in a typeface.
 The `ch` is, therefore, an estimation of the character length for a specific font, hence its name (`character`).